ArthurClemens/mithril-hookup/README.md

 * With an array with variables: will only run whenever one of the variables has changed value (Mithril lifecycle function [onupdate](https://mithril.js.org/lifecycle-methods.html#onupdate)).

+Note that effect hooks do not cause a re-render themselves.

 ### Cleaning up

 If a hook function returns a function, that function is called at unmount (Mithril lifecycle function [onremove](https://mithril.js.org/lifecycle-methods.html#onremove)).